ZexiXin/CYBR8480_Semester_Project/README.md

 # CYBR8480 Semester Project
-A semester project regarding to healthy care records and instructions along with customer support service.
+A semester project regarding to health care records and instructions along with customer support service.

 ## Overview